 Provides a multi-disciplinary introduction to a range of important concepts and issues in Australian industrial relations.
-Topics include: political, social, economic, legal, historical and psychological aspects of the evolution and operation of modern industrial relations; the nature and implications of strikes, lockouts and other forms of industrial conflict and alienation; the structure and policies of State and Federal trade unions, the State labor councils and such peak organisations as the Australian Council of Trade Unions; the employer industrial relations function, management strategies and the structure and policies of employer associations; processes of work rule determination, such as collective bargaining, mediation, conciliation and compulsory arbitration; labour movements; and the role of the various arbitration tribunals and government instrumentalities with respect to industrial relations.
+Topics include: political, social, economic, legal, historical and psychological aspects of the evolution and operation of modern industrial relations; the industrial conflict and alienation; the structure and policies of State and Federal trade unions, the State labor councils and such peak organisations as the Australian Council of Trade Unions; the employer industrial relations function, management strategies and the structure and policies of employer associations; processes of work rule determination, such as collective bargaining, mediation, conciliation and compulsory arbitration; labour movements; and the role of the various arbitration tribunals and government instrumentalities with respect to industrial relations.

-Labour Organisation

-Staff Contact: Dr C Wright UOC6 HPW3 WKS14 S2 Prerequisite/s: IROB1701
+Labour Organisation Staff Contact: School Office UOC6 HPW3 S2